Drey-data/Poultry-Farm-Performance-Dashboard/README.md

 - Monitor feed-to-production relationships regularly to detect efficiency losses before they materially impact profitability.

 - Plan flock lifecycle decisions around post-peak production periods to minimize productivity decline and optimize operational timing.

+## 🔒 Confidentiality & Portfolio Disclaimer

+- Dataset has been fully anonymized for portfolio purposes.
+- All company and personnel names have been removed or replaced.
+- This project is intended purely for educational, portfolio, and demonstration purposes.
+- No sensitive business information is being shared.